CesarNobre/knockout-components/README.md

 # knockout-components
-sandbox to experiment components in knockout.
+sandbox to experiment components in knockout using AMD(Requirejs)

 First add script below